awsdocs/amazon-sqs-developer-guide/doc_source/sqs-subscribe-queue-sns-topic.md

 **Important**
 Amazon SNS isn't currently compatible with FIFO queues\.
-For information about using Amazon SNS with encrypted Amazon SQS queues, see [Example 3: Enable Compatibility between AWS Services Such as Amazon CloudWatch Events, Amazon S3, and Amazon SNS and Queues with SSE](sqs-server-side-encryption.md#compatibility-with-aws-services)\.
+For information about using Amazon SNS with encrypted Amazon SQS queues, see [Enable Compatibility between AWS Services Such as Amazon CloudWatch Events, Amazon S3, and Amazon SNS and Encrypted Queues](sqs-server-side-encryption.md#compatibility-with-aws-services)\.
 When you subscribe an Amazon SQS queue to an Amazon SNS topic, Amazon SNS uses HTTPS to forward messages to Amazon SQS\.

-In this tutorial you'll learn how to subscribe an existing Amazon SQS queue to an existing Amazon SNS topic\.
+In this tutorial you learn how to subscribe an existing Amazon SQS queue to an existing Amazon SNS topic\.

 ## AWS Management Console<a name="subscribe-queue-to-sns-topic-console"></a>